MOSTAFA1172m/Image-text-video-I2VGENXL/README.md

 # IVGEN-XL: Image + Text to Video Diffusion Model

-IVGEN-XL is an advanced model designed for generating videos from image and text inputs.
+IVGEN-XL is a Cascaded Diffussion model designed for generating videos from image and text inputs.
 It employs a cascaded architecture, leveraging diffusion processes to produce high-quality and coherent video outputs.
 This repository provides an easy-to-use Jupyter Notebook to get started with IVGEN-XL.

 ## Features